3.16 Retention and Access Requirements for Records

-You must retain all financial records, supporting documents, statistical records, and all other records pertinent to the award for at least 3 years after receiving notification from the awarding agency that the award has been financially and programmatically closed.
+Retain all financial records, supporting documents, statistical records, and all other records pertinent to the award for a period of 3 years from the date of submission of the final expenditure report (Federal Financial Report/SF-425).
+For more information, see 2 C.F.R. § 200.333.

 - Retention is required for purposes of Federal examination and audit.

 - Records may be retained in an electronic format.

 The retention requirement includes, if applicable, books of original entry, source documents, supporting accounting transactions, the general ledger, subsidiary ledgers, personnel and payroll records, cancelled checks, and related documents and records.

 - Source documents may include copies of all awards, applications, and required recipient financial and narrative reports.

 - Personnel and payroll records must include the time and attendance reports for all full-time and/or part-time individuals reimbursed under the award.